davetang/learning_bam_file/README.md

     ##      targetcut      cut fosmid regions (for fosmid pool only)
     ##      addreplacerg   adds or replaces RG tags
     ##      markdup        mark duplicates
+    ##      ampliconclip   clip oligos from the end of reads
     ##
     ##   -- File operations
     ##      collate        shuffle and group alignments by name